giserh/docker-mapproxy/README.md

 The "up" command will bring up mapproxy and couchdb, but you have to tell couchdb that this is a single-node set up so that it will create its system databases.

+If you never set an admin user and password, MapProxy will create databases on its own, but personally I can't bring myself to leave it unconfigured.

-Use Fauxton to see the setup and make adjustments
+Use Fauxton to see the setup and make adjustments,

     http://localhost:5984/_utils#setup

-(Of course, substitute the appropriate value for localhost.)
-You get a page where all you need do is click "Configure a single node".
-While you are in there set the admin user and password.
+You will see a page where all you need do is click "Configure a single node".
+While you are in there set the admin user and password, use the icon of a person at the bottom of the nav bar.

-You will need to create two databases for couchdb to work with the example mapproxy.yaml file: astoria2015 and osip2018.
-You can do this through Fauxton or if you want to try out REST, use curl commands like this for instance
+You can create databases for couchdb to work with the example mapproxy.yaml file, you can do this through Fauxton or if you want to try out REST, use curl commands like this for instance (see also create_databases.sh)

     for SVC in `grep db_name: *yaml | sed -e 's/.*db_name: //g'` ; do
       curl -X PUT http://localhost:5984/$SVC